MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 This security group is designed as part of a strategy to effectively protect and manage credentials within the enterprise.
 Members of this group automatically have non-configurable protection applied to their accounts.
 Membership in the Protected Users group is meant to be restrictive and proactively secure by default.
 The only way you can modify the protection for an account is to remove the account from the security group.

-This domain-related, global group triggers non-configurable protection on devices and host computers, starting with the Windows Server 2012 R2 and Windows 8.1 operating systems.
+This domain-related, Global group triggers non-configurable protection on devices and host computers, starting with the Windows Server 2012 R2 and Windows 8.1 operating systems.
 It also triggers non-configurable protection on domain controllers in domains that have a primary domain controller running Windows Server 2016 or Windows Server 2012 R2.
 This protection greatly reduces the memory footprint of credentials when users sign in to computers on the network from a non-compromised computer.

-Depending on the account’s domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows.
+Depending on the account’s domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows:

 - Members of the Protected Users group can't authenticate by using the following Security Support Providers (SSPs): NTLM, Digest Authentication, or CredSSP.
 Passwords aren't cached on a device running Windows 10 or  Windows 8.1, so the device fails to authenticate to a domain when the account is a member of the Protected User group.